So you've set up either an EMI or an unapproved scheme and now you're ready to get that grant paperwork out of the door - nice!

 Because the grant size is diluted by a funding round, if you've accepted investment since the promise, you'll need to work out how many shares would have been granted before you accept new investment.
 And remember to always use the fully diluted (aka including the options pool) total when working out grant percentages on your cap table - otherwise your maths will be off!

-If all of that doesn't make sense - hit the chat button and we can advise.
+If any of that doesn't make sense - hit the chat button and we can advise.

 Select Share Options on the left menu and select Grant Options.